A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 Into The Thorns: Hunting The Cattle-Killing Leopard Of The Marobo Hills

-Shakari Connection Book Review
+Book Review

 Giorgio Grasselli

 Giorgio Grasselli started out in west Cameroon when he was asked to shoot a man-killing elephant.
-From this start he became a PH and started guiding in the Cameroon.
+From this start he became a PH in Cameroon.
 After leaving Cameroon, Grasselli settled in Rhodesia where he was until just before that country's independence.
 In 1979 Grasselli went to the Central African Republic where he hunted large tuskers, eland and bongo.
 Finally, Grasselli ends up in Zambia where he hunts once again for glamour game such as sable and buffalo.

 African Sunsets: The Story Of An Adventurous Life